alexmao86/eclipse-tycho-archetype/README.md

 #### Location

 All the plug-ins should be located under the `bundles/` folder.
-For instance, adding a `fr.kazejiyu.piou.core` plug-in to the project would result in the following tree structure:
+For instance, adding a `fr.kazejiyu.foo.core` plug-in to the project would result in the following tree structure:

 ```
 .
 ├───bundles
 │   │   pom.xml
-│   └───fr.kazejiyu.piou.core
+│   └───fr.kazejiyu.foo.core
 │       │   .classpath
 │       │   .project
 │       │   build.properties